 Yes, you can use fresh onions and garlic if you have the time.
 You can mince 4 cloves of garlic and chop half of a medium onion.
 You would add the onion after browning the ground beef and cook it until the onion is soft, about 3 to 4 minutes.
 Then add the garlic and cook for another minute.

-Here is a list of the kitchen prep tools, utensils, and appliances I used to make this recipe.
+Here are some essential prep tools, utensils, and appliances I used to make this recipe.

 How To Make Instant Pot Beef and Bowtie Pasta